HaOn1230/ZSSS/README.md

+# ZSSS

+This repository contains the official implementation of
 **Context-Aware Cross-Modal Semantic Fusion for Zero-Shot Semantic Segmentation**.

 Code will be released upon acceptance.